tkah/home-assistant-rasp-pi/README.md

 ## Alarm Panel

 One of the main reasons I decided to use HA was to create a security alarm.
 There are a few options for this.
 The one I decided on was the [Manual Alarm Control Panel](https://home-assistant.io/components/alarm_control_panel.manual/).
-I made two - one to fire a silent alarm notification and the other to set off my alarm siren.
+I made two - one to fire a silent alarm notification and the other to set off my alarm siren, though this was likely unnecessary as the alarm has two triggers I could've used.

 The status of these will be used by my **automations** to determine whether or not to fire the alarm script(s).

+**configuration.yaml**
 ```yaml
 alarm_control_panel:
   - platform: manual